llearner/X-SepFormer.github.io/index.md

 ## Introduction
 This is a [demo](https://llearner.github.io/X-SepFormer.github.io/) for our paper **X-SepFormer: End-to-end Speaker Extraction Network with Explicit Optimization on Speaker Confusion**.

-We list some speech examples of our baseline system and compare our proposed methods with it.
+We list some speech examples of our baseline system, and compare our proposed methods with the baseline.

 If you have any questions or suggestions, please contact liukai89@huawei.com

 ## Examples
+We divided examples into three categories:

+1.Female-Male Mixtures

+2.Male-Male Mixtures

+3.Female-Female Mixtures

-We divided examples into three categories: 1.Female-Male Mixtures; 2.
-Male-Male Mixtures; 3.Female-Female Mixtures For better display, we divided each category into two groups.
+For better display, we divided each category into 2 groups.

 ### 1. Female - Male Mixtures (Group 1 & 2)